Chapter 6: Introduction to Class Templates in C++

 Writing copy assignment operator of a class template

-The copy assignment operator is used when we first create a new object of a class.
-Once the object is created then assign the content of an existing object of the same class into the newly created object.
+The copy assignment operator is used when we first create a new object of a class and then, once the object is created, assign the content of an existing object of the same class into the newly created object.

-The difference of copy constructor and assignment operator is that in the case of copy constructor, the new object is created and assigned the content of an existing object at the same time, but in the case of the copy assignment operator, we first create the object and then assign the content of an existing object into it.
-So, in the case of the copy assignment operator, the creation and assignment happen in two separate stages.
+The difference between the copy constructor and the assignment operator is that in the case of the copy constructor, the new object is created and assigned the content of an existing object at the same time.
+In the case of the copy assignment operator, we first create the object and then assign the content of an existing object into it — creation and assignment happen in two separate stages.
 Unlike the copy constructor, the copy assignment operator has a return value.
-Let us now see how to declare the copy assignment operator for the template class in the next section.

 Declaring copy assignment operator of a template class

-The copy assignment operator’s declaration goes in the public section of the class template MyStore<T>.
-Let us see how we do that in the following code:
+The copy assignment operator’s declaration goes in the public section of the class template MyStore<T>:

 public: